hailiang-wang/mark-markdown-up/readme.md

 specification.
 The line extraction is like python list slicing (e.g. 3:6; lines three to six).
 Please note that line counting starts at one, not at zero.

-Local file `index.mmd`:
+Local file `index.m.md`:

     # My Code

     !INCLUDECODE "hello.py" (python), 1:2
     Easy as that!

-Compiling `index.mmd` with IncludeCode module will produce the following:
+Compiling `index.m.md` with IncludeCode module will produce the following:

     # My Code